onionbot/OnionBot-API/README.md

 5. [Servo driver install](http://parallax.com/product/900-00008)

-### The OnionBot idea was developed through a research project
+### The OnionBot idea was developed through a research project at Imperial College London

 Check out the paper for technical details in much more depth!